 Step Five: Apply a quick coat of Mod Podge over the bottles to give the stickers extra holding power, so they don’t peel off the metallic painted surface.

 Step Six: Paint a miniature unfinished wood finial with black multi-surface paint.
 I used two coats.
 Let dry.

 These little finials come in handy for so many crafts, whether you use them as I’m doing here or use them as the “feet” of a decorate little pot or box.

 Step Seven: Cover each finial with a thick coat of black glitter paint.
 Let dry.

 Step Eight: Adhere a flat-backed crystal to the top of each finial using Glue Dots.
 Gently press and hold for a few seconds.

 Step Nine: Cut a small piece of vintage seam binding or lace ribbon and tie around each bottle.
 Distress the edges of the seam binding with your fingers to make the ribbon look old.

-And now you have a pretty set of potion and spell bottles!
+And now you have a pretty set of potion and spell bottles for Halloween!

 And you upcycled your empty skin cream bottles too.